-Details of the library’s photography policy are included in Section II of the “Yale University Library User Agreement for Special Collections.”
+Details of the library’s photography policy can be found on the Reproductions page of the Guide to Using Special Collections at Yale and are included in Section II of the “Yale University Library User Agreement for Special Collections.”
 In addition:

 - Arrangements for images intended for publication must be made with the Head of Public Services.

 - Existing digital images for materials which have been made available on the digital image collection or other database online may be downloaded and should be used as study images.